 Use of Student Agendas:

-Many classes at Memorial make use of Student Agendas.
+Some teachers at Memorial use agendas with their students.
 They help keep track of important events, organize your home study program, inform you of school rules, and policies, and help the school to communicate effectively with your parents/guardians.
 The following steps will make this required tool an effective and regular part of your routine:

 - Record homework assignments and test dates for each class, each day

 - Use it to help in planning home study so that it is carried out on a regular basis

 - Keep track of special events (team games, practices, club meetings, dances, and assemblies)